istio/istio.io/content/en/docs/ops/troubleshooting/istioctl-analyze/index.md

 ### The easy way: just describe the scenario to us

-Just open an issue on https://github.com/istio/istio describing your scenario.
+Just open an issue [on the Istio repo](https://github.com/istio/istio/issues) describing your scenario.
 E.g. something like:

 - Look at all the virtual services
 - For each, look at their list of gateways